surniaulula/wpsso/readme.txt

 * *Improvements*
 	* Updated the Facebook language locales (https://www.facebook.com/translations/FacebookLocales.xml).
 	* Added a new "Bitly Generic Access Token" option for the Bitly URL shortening service (Pro version).
-	* Added an extra check for WC_Product::get_id() before for older WC versions (before WC 2.5) (Pro version).
+	* Added an extra check for WC_Product::get_id() for older WC versions (Pro version).
-	* Added a check for 'plugins_loaded' before caching the filtered default options array.
+	* Added a check in 'wpsso_init_objects' to allow / prevent caching the default options array.
 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Minor performance improvement by refactoring the options check to prevent loading of the default options array.
-	* Updated the markdown library for PHP v7 compatibility.
+	* Minor update to the markdown library for PHP v7 syntax compatibility.

 **Version 3.33.4-1 (2016/07/06)**